 In the end, it’s going to be you, not some web page, that sells the sponsorship.
 But it is part of the package.
 When it’s so easy to get it right, why would you let your online sponsorship voice let you down?

 If you’re doing any of the “don’ts”, you may have bigger issues with your approach and may benefit from some additional reading.
-Definitely browse this blog, as there is lots of how-to for sponsorship seekers.
-You may also want to check out The Sponsorship Seeker’s Toolkit 4th Edition, which will bring you through the whole sales and servicing process with support from many tools and templates.
+Definitely browse this blog, as there is lots of how-to for rightsholders.
+You may also want to check out The Sponsorship Seeker’s Toolkit 4th Edition, which will bring you through the whole sales and servicing process with support from many tools and templates, or enrol in my online sponsorship course, Getting to “Yes”.